XSS Playground

 Probe

-Fire a wide range of postMessage payloads at the parent and observe responses or side effects.
+Send multiple postMessage payloads to the parent and observe responses or side effects.

 Contributing (Issues / PRs)